SB-property on metric structures: Abstract

 \section{Abstract}

 A complete theory $T$ has the \textit{Schröder-Bernstein property} or simply the \textit{SB-property} if any pair of elementarily bi-embeddable models are isomorphic.
-This property has been studied in the discrete first-order setting (see for example \cite{goodrick2014schroder},\cite{goodrick2012schroder}) and can be seen as a first step towards classification theory.
+This property has been studied in the discrete first-order setting and can be seen as a first step towards classification theory.
 This paper deals with the SB-property on continuous theories.
-Examples of complete continuous theories that have this property include Hilbert spaces and probability algebras with or without atoms.
+Examples of complete continuous theories that have this property include Hilbert spaces and any completion of the theory of probability algebras.
 We also study a weaker notion, the SB-property up to perturbations.
-This property holds if any two bi-embeddable models are isomorphic up to perturbations.
+This property holds if any two elementarily bi-embeddable models are isomorphic up to perturbations.
 We prove that the theory of Hilbert spaces expanded with a bounded self-adjoint operator has the SB-property up to perturbations of the operator and that the theory of atomless probability algebras with a generic automorphism have the SB-property up to perturbations of the automorphism.
-Finally we study how the SB-property behaves with respect to randomizations.
+We also study how the SB-property behaves with respect to randomizations.
+Finally we prove, in the continuous setting, that if $T$ is a strictly stable theory then $T$ does not have the SB-property.